 Panasonic GH5 & G9 6K Photo Test

 One of my favourite features on the latest flagship Panasonic G range is the 6K photo mode.
-The GH5 and G9 offers the ability to shoot 6K photo at 30fps and 4K at 60fps with the ability to scroll through and extract a still image at the same resolution (18Mp).
-The recording also gives you a 6K/4K 30fps/60fps 10 bit colour mp4 video file.
+The GH5 and G9 are both capable of 6K photo at 30fps and 4K at 60fps with the ability to scroll through and extract a still image at the recorded resolution.
+The recording also gives you a 6K/4K 30fps/60fps, 10 bit, mp4 video file.
 I like the ability to be able shoot photos and videos simultaneously within the same file.
 It’s not practical to use this function all the time but it is useful for some situations.
 There is also the option to record in either 4:3, 3:2, 16:9 and 1:1 aspect ratios.

 The GH5 and G9 cameras are set up with three different recording methods.
 6K/4K burst mode that records while the shutter is pressed.
 6K/4K burst (S/S), press shutter to record and again to stop.
 Personally this is my preferred setting as the video file includes the recorded audio.
 Then there is the 6K/4K pre burst mode which records an extra second at the beginning and the end of a two second clip.

 Another available setting is to activate the pre-burst recording to add an extra second at the start and end regardless of the record method.
 Loop recording records within a fixed interval of time.
 At the interval end the recording automatically repeats, replacing previous content from oldest to newest.

 The 6K option allows for 4:3 and 3:2 aspect ratios.
 4K recording allows for 4:3, 3:2, 16:9 and 1:1 aspect ratios.
 At 3:2 6K will record at a maximum of 5184x3456px at a burst rate of 30fps.
 At 4:3 ratio the pixel dimensions will be 4992×3744 at 30fps.